South Carolina's 2nd congressional district

-The 2nd congressional district of South Carolina is in central and southwestern South Carolina.
+South Carolina's 2nd congressional district is in central and southwestern South Carolina.
 The district spans from Columbia to the South Carolina side of the Augusta, Georgia metropolitan area.

 From 1993 through 2012, it included all of Lexington, Jasper, Hampton, Allendale and Barnwell counties; most of Richland and Beaufort counties and parts of Aiken, Calhoun and Orangeburg counties.

 It was made more compact in the 2010 round of redistricting, and now comprises all of Lexington, Aiken and Barnwell counties, most of Richland County, and part of Orangeburg County.
 Besides Columbia (60 percent of which is in the district), other major cities in the district include Aiken and North Augusta.

 The district's current configuration dates from 1933, following South Carolina losing a seat in apportionment as a result of the 1930 Census showing that the state's population had declined.
 Before that time, much of its territory had been within the 6th district.

 As a Columbia-based district from 1933 to the early 1990s, it was a fairly compact district in the central part of the state, which was largely coextensive with the Columbia metropolitan area.
 As a result of the 1990 census, the state legislature was required to draw a black-majority district.
 In a deal between Republicans and Democrats, the 6th district, previously located in the northeastern portion of the state, was reconfigured to incorporate most of the old 2nd's black residents.
 To make up for the loss in population, the 2nd was pushed as far west as the fringes of the Augusta suburbs and as far south as Beaufort/Hilton Head.
 As of 2019, the district was more than 69% white.